lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 4d ff 8a 24 e4 cb 35 b9
 ~~~~~~~~~~~

-The below calculation uses Option Delta = ‘9’ and Sender ID = ‘69’, and is only an example.
+The below calculation uses Option Delta = ‘9’ and is only an example.

 ~~~~~~~~~~~
 OSCORE response (18 bytes, 12 bytes overhead):